The Switchboard Editorsince 4.7.3

 - Connection - select Internal or an active JMRI connection

-- Shape - pick a visual presentation for the switches:
+- Switch shape - pick a visual presentation for the switches:

 - Button - standard Java buttons